 Greetings From Camp Davis is the first full-length history of the now-vanished WWII Antiaircraft Artillery Training Center at Holly Ridge, NC.
 The book is based on oral history interviews, government records, period newspapers and journals, correspondence, and original photographs.
-The author, Cliff Tyndall, a History and Geography Instructor at Bladen Community College, spent almost ten years researching and gathering the historical data, photographs, and memorabilia needed to successfully pen this work
+The author, Cliff Tyndall, a now retired History and Geography Professor, spent almost ten years researching and gathering the historical data, photographs, and memorabilia needed to successfully pen this work

 The book covers the entire history of Camp Davis from conception and selection of Holly Ridge to construction, military training and operations, to the final closure and abandonment of the facility.
 Camp Davis was originally designated a Coast Artillery Training Center, but by early 1942 it had separated from that service branch to become the nation’s premier Antiaircraft Artillery Training Center.
 For a few brief months in its early operation in 1941, Camp Davis featured all three principal segments of Coast Artillery: Seacoast Defense, Barrage Balloons, and Antiaircraft Artillery.

 Besides the obvious military ramifications of Camp Davis, the huge base, greatly affected southeastern North Carolina.
 Thousands of men secured high paying jobs constructing the sprawling camp in 1940-41 and several thousand civilians, both men and women, were later employed throughout the facility in jobs ranging from firemen to clerks.
 Female soldiers, known as WACs, (Women’s Army Corps) served admirably at the camp while WASPs (Women’s Airforce Service pilots) flew tow-target planes for Antiaircraft Artillery gunnery practice.
 Some lost their lives in service at Camp Davis.